- Restrictions

 , andrequire_password_to_approve

 .
-Disabled by default. - The above fields were enabled on GitLab.com in GitLab 16.6.
+Disabled by default. - Enabled on GitLab.com in GitLab 16.6.

 scan_result_any_merge_request